 Thursday, April 18, 2024

-A look into the future, Top 50 Linux distributions that will mark the year 2024
+A Look into the Future, Top 50 Linux Distributions that will Mark the Year 2024

 A Linux distribution or distro is a variant of the Linux operating system that includes the Linux kernel and additional software packages such as libraries, system management tools, applications, and user interfaces.
 The primary purpose of a distribution is to enable users to easily install and use Linux, tailoring it to their needs and preferences.
 A Linux distribution generally consists of the kernel, system tools, libraries, user interfaces, and applications.
 Many Linux distributions have their standard similarities; most use the same graphical environments, applications, package managers, while they can also be completely different from everything you are used to and what you expect from a Linux distribution.